IlyasKadi/ToDo-Application/README.md

        Ftaskmodel->clear();
        loaddatabase();
 ```
-The MVC has it's version of moving from a task to another by editing it ,and we added aslo a delete function for it (after selecting a task) :
+We aslo added a delete function for it (after selecting a task) :

 > This is what it looks like before selecting :